mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 Well, you don`t have to worry too much in the coming years, because this is where caregiver robots come in.
+Particularly, in my PhD
+I have studied, understood and implemented algorithms of nonlinear dynamics and working towards the automatic measurement of human movement variability using artificial neural networks[5].

-To give you some examples, in the last decade, experimental robots, mainly Japannese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipies for cooking, fold towels or even dispense pills[3].
+Application of my research in the field of Human-Robot Interaction are many, for example example, in the last decade, experimental robots, mainly Japanese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipes for cooking, fold towels or even dispense pills[3].
 Recently, in the last five years robots like
-Paro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds activite.
+Paro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds active.
 Another example is Pepper, a personal humanoid robot, that has the power to read and respond to human emotions[0] and the list goes on and on.

 In the near future, caregiver robots will meet our physical and emotional needs as we age, by encouraging social activities, healthy eating and exercise[4].
 That is the future that I am working on.
-A future where humanoid robots can enhance and monitor physical activities of the elderly.
+A future where humanoid robots can automatically enhance and monitor physical activities of the elderly.
-Particularly, in my PhD
-I have studied, understood and implemented algorithms of nonlinear dynamics and artificial neural networks in order to automatically measure human movement and emotions in the context of human-robot interaction[5].

-Perhaps my parents, back in Mexico, are not going to be benefit from these technological advances but I do believe that future generations of people around the world will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!
+Perhaps my family, back in Mexico, are not going to be directly benefit from these technological advances but I do believe that future generations of people worldwide will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!

-389 _words_
+385 _words_

 # References
 * [ [0] Mark Hay, 24 June 2015 ](https://www.good.is/articles/robots-elder-care-pepper-exoskeletons-japan)